-The program of the school is mostly targeted to PhD students, post-docs and young researchers who are actively involved with the development of scientific applications and systems.
-Although several topics are introduced without assuming previous specific knowledge, practical experience with basic concepts of C++ language is needed to fully assimilate the material presented in the School.
+Target AudienceThe School's programme is primarily aimed at PhD students, post-docs and young researchers who are actively involved in the development of scientific applications and systems.
+Although several topics are introduced without assuming any specific previous knowledge, practical experience with basic concepts of the C++ language is required to fully assimilate the material presented in the school.

 Format of the school